Smethwick Music Workshop 1984

-The participants then went on to perform at the May Day Fireshow in Victoria Park in May, devising a whole new set of material.
-As well as continuing to meet weekly at the community centre, members of the workshop also provided the backbone of a barn dance band for Jubilee Summer Celebrations in subsequent years, and participated in several festivals and events, including an annual showcase ‘Soundstage’ at the Sandwell Show.
-They were also booked for social events across the borough and were invited to participate in workshops with Cartwheel Community Arts in Rochdale for their November Fireshow.
+The participants then went on to perform at the May Day Fireshow in Victoria Park, devising a whole new set of material to accompany the processions and theatricals.
+Then, as well as continuing to meet weekly at the community centre, members of the workshop also provided the backbone of a barn dance band for Jubilee Summer Celebrations in subsequent years, and participated in several festivals and events, including an annual showcase ‘Soundstage’ at the Sandwell Show.
+They were also booked for social events across the borough and were invited to participate in workshops with Cartwheel Community Arts in Rochdale for their own November Fireshow.
 The workshop went onto run recording sessions at the community centre, to give an insight into techniques in recording a song and to explore the roles of technology and producers.

 Members also went on to take up training placements with specialist music projects around the country and established a women’s music project, among several other projects and shows.

-Ron Collins was a musician who participated in the first workshop week, becoming a gospel singing preacher man for the gig at the Red Cow.
-“I remember being involved in other workshops at Jubilee, when they were promoting a live music programme – Bolivar, the Latin American one, and the African one, Taxi Pata Pata.
+Ron Collins again: “I remember being involved in other workshops at Jubilee, when they were promoting a live music programme – Bolivar, the Latin American one, and the African one, Taxi Pata Pata.
 What I gleaned from those was feeding back into Smethwick Music Workshop.

 We used to meet up a couple of nights a week in the CAWS community centre and get the equipment out and various people would participate.
 We’d put on events in the building, and we’d also take it out to a few different places.
 I think Jubilee at the time were trying to break out from being a group using the visual arts, and we helped do that, working with young people and older ones, playing music.
 We’d then feed into their other work, like the summer festivals.
-With Pete Yates we created the dance band for the barn dance at the Community Celebration events.
+With Pete Yates from Banner Theatre we created a dance band for the barn dancing for those Summer Celebration events with the Bus.
 That was nice for me, also creating the music soundtrack for the shadow shows, improvising in that way, the need to be spontaneous.
 I miss that.
+But we’d get besieged by the kids sometimes.
+I remember at Hamstead getting bricked by the local lads.
+That’s a political challenge, how you involved and engage with the local community while half of them are throwing bricks at you.
+By and large we pulled it off.
+Some places we went back three summers in a row because it was well received.
+Sometimes there were very few instrumentalists available and it was a job to put a full band together.
+I remember Kevin, who was calling the dances, saying to me, ‘Well, me and you and me Ron, we could do it, just the two of us, a caller and a drummer’, which was a slight exaggeration.

 “The workshop had a fusion of music.
 World Music was what they were starting to call it – but it’s funny how people with Scots or Irish ancestry like myself are much more aware of their folk heritage than the English are of theirs.
 My particular skills, voice and percussion, going back in time, are the universal things people would have come up with before anything else, banging on rocks and logs before drums were fabricated and they would be vocalising.
 That was the precursor to any invention of instruments.
 That was the luck of my musical skills because I’ve found it’s easy to engage whatever group on that level; if you get into a guitar or keyboard then people have to put in the work, have to practice, and get up to a standard to share with other musicians and build a community around you.
 And you’ve all got to operate on an understandable level.
 Once you’re into that realm, then you’re beginners and intermediate and super duper musicians.
 With vocal and percussion you can demonstrate the foothold that anyone can get into music making and sing about things that concern your community.
 We kept an eye on being as multicultural as possible while acknowledging your own heritage.
 It was inspiring.”